 - Whisk together the flour, baking powder, and salt in a small bowl; set aside.

-- An hour or so before baking, spray the molds of a 12-shell madeleine pan with baker's non-stick spray.
-Spoon the batter into the molds - don't worry about spreading it evenly; the oven's heat will take care of that - and refrigerate for 1 hour more.
+- An hour or so before baking, spray the molds of a 16-shell madeleine pan with baker's non-stick spray.
+Using a 1 ½-inch cookie scoop, divide the batter evenly among the molds and refrigerate for 1 hour more.
+(See Notes 2 and 3)

 Glazing the Madeleines

-- Center a rack in the oven and preheat the oven to 500ยฐ F. Line a baking sheet with parchment or foil and put a cooling rack on it.
+- Center a rack in the oven and preheat the oven to 500° F. Line a half-sheet baking pan with aluminum foil and put a cooling rack on it.

 - Put the confectioners’ sugar in a bowl that’s large enough to allow you to dip the madeleines into the glaze.
 Whisk in the lemon juice a little at a time until the glaze is about as thick as heavy cream.